History of the Presidency

 Edgar Odell Lovett (1871–1957), mathematics professor and president of Rice Institute was born in Shreve, Ohio, April 14, 1871.
 After graduating from Shreve High School, he entered Bethany College in Bethany, West Virginia, where he graduated in 1890.
 From 1890 until 1892, he was professor of mathematics at West Kentucky College; in 1892 he became an instructor at the University of Virginia, where he continued his studies and received an M.A. and Ph.D. in 1895.
 The following year, he studied in Europe, receiving M.A. and Ph.D. degrees from the University of Leipzig in 1896.
 In 1897, Lovett lectured at Johns Hopkins University and the universities of Virginia and the University of Chicago, and became an instructor in mathematics at Princeton University.
 He was promoted to assistant professor of mathematics in 1898 and from 1900 to 1905 held the rank of professor.
 From 1905 to 1908 he was both professor and head of the Department of Mathematics and Astronomy at Princeton.

-In 1907, Lovett was was asked to head Rice Institute by Woodrow Wilson, who was president of Princeton at that time.
-He accepted in 1908, moved to Houston and was formally inaugurated as the first president of the institute Oct.
-12, 1912; he continued in this capacity until his retirement March 1, 1946.
-Thereafter, he was associated with Rice as president emeritus, director and consultant.
+In 1907, Lovett was was asked to head Rice Institute; he was recommended for the post by Woodrow Wilson, then president of Princeton.
+He accepted in 1908, moved to Houston, and was formally inaugurated as the first president of the institute on October 12, 1912; he continued in this capacity until his retirement on March 1, 1946.
+Thereafter, he was associated with Rice as president emeritus, director, and consultant.

 Lovett was a member of many learned societies, including Phi Beta Kappa, the London Mathematical Society, the American Association for the Advancement of Science and the Royal Astronomical Society.
 In 1898 he married Mary Ellen Hale; they had two daughters and two sons.
 He died Aug.
 13, 1957, and was buried in Houston’s Glenwood Cemetery.